About Us > Policies and Documents

 Welsh Rowing Equality Policy was approved by the Board on 20th May 2014 and has formally adopted British Rowing's Transgender and Transexual Policy.

 This policy is aimed at all those actively involved in any aspect of Rowing activity at all levels and in all roles whether that be as an employee, volunteer, member or participant.
-The policy should be adhered to in conjunction with all other Welsh Rowing policies and regulations including the Code of Ethics and Behaviour.
+The policy should be adhered to in conjunction with all other Welsh Rowing policies and regulations including the Code of Ethics.

 This reflects strict liability.